 Set a 6-quart or larger Instant Pot to SAUTE mode.
 Add the coconut oil.
 Once hot and shimmering, add the onion and cook, stirring occasionally, until beginning to soften, about 4 minutes.

-IMPORTANT NOTE: I have made this recipe successfully dozens of times and have yet to ever see the Instant Pot issue a burn warning while cooking it.
+IMPORTANT: I have made this recipe successfully dozens of times and have never seen the Instant Pot issue a burn warning while cooking it.
 MANY (the vast majority) of readers have found the same success.
 A few readers, however, have reported receiving a burn error.
-To avoid this, be sure to rinse your rice before adding it to the Instant Pot.
-Also, ensure that no food is stuck to the bottom of the Instant Pot prior to sealing the lid and starting the cook time.
+To avoid this, rinse your rice before adding it to the Instant Pot.
+Also, ensure that no food is stuck to the bottom of the Instant Pot before sealing the lid and starting the cook time.
 Liquid also matters.
-Some readers have reported using full fat coconut milk in this recipe with delicious success and no burn warning, though as far as liquid options, I think it is the most risky; I personally have not tested the recipe with full fat coconut milk.
+Some readers have reported using full-fat coconut milk in this recipe with delicious success.
+Though as far as liquid options, I think it is the riskiest; I have not tested the recipe with full-fat coconut milk.

-*Do not use instant rice, as it will not hold up in the pressure cooker.
+*INGREDIENT NOTE: Do not use instant rice, as it will not hold up in the pressure cooker.
 I also cannot recommend white, basmati, or any other type of rice or quinoa, as I have not tested the recipe this way.
 Cooking times and liquid ratios can vary between types of grains.
-For best results, long grain brown rice is the way to go (and it is delicious!).
+For best results, long-grain brown rice is the way to go (and it is delicious!).

-To Make on the Stovetop: **Please note that I have not tested this method yet; this is my best guess, but it may not be accurate.** In a large saucepan or Dutch oven, melt the coconut oil over medium high.
+STOVETOP DIRECTIONS: **Please note that I have not tested this method yet; this is my best guess, but it may not be accurate.** In a large saucepan or Dutch oven, melt the coconut oil over medium-high.
 Cut the chicken into bite-size pieces and sauté until cooked through.
 Remove to a plate and set aside.
-Add an additional 2 teaspoons coconut oil to the pot.
+Add an additional 2 teaspoons of coconut oil to the pot.
 Once hot and shimmering, add the onions and cook, stirring occasionally, until beginning to soften, about 4 minutes.
 Continue with step 2 as written, but do not add the chicken.
-Turn the heat to low, cover the pan, and let cook until the rice is done, about 40 minutes.
-Stir in the reserved chicken and peas, and then serve with cilantro and toasted coconut.
+Turn the heat to low, cover the pan, and let cook until the rice is done; about 40 minutes.
+Stir in the reserved chicken and peas, then serve with cilantro and toasted coconut.

-Store leftovers in an airtight container in the refrigerator for up to 4 days or freeze for up to 3 months.
-Let thaw in the refrigerator overnight.
-Reheat gently in the microwave.
+TO STORE: Keep leftovers in an airtight container in the refrigerator for up to 4 days.